 STAY AWAY FROM: Moscato, Riesling, Zinfandel, some sweet red blends, and fortified wines such as Port, Sherry, Marsala, and Vermouth (though an ounce of vermouth in a martini is only 2 carbs).
 Drinking a glass of wine a night is highly unlikely to knock you out of ketosis, but everyone is different.
 Be prepared, drink some water, and if you want the wine, drink it.
 This Keto thing is a lifestyle, after all.

-Alcohol infusions are our absolute favorite way to add flavor our cocktails with minimal carbs.
+Infusions are our absolute favorite way to add fresh, real flavor our cocktails for minimal carbs.
 We hate that fake flavor and mass amount of sugar that comes with traditionally flavored alcohols.
-Infusing is simple to do, tastes fresh and delicious, and will give you a unique flavor that is so fun to experiment with.
+Infusing is simple to do, tastes fresh and delicious, and will give you a unique alcohol that is so fun to experiment with.
+You can infuse anything- apples and cinnamon for a fall moscow mules and martinis, jalepeno and pineapple tequila for an out of this world margarita or bloody mary, basil and strawberries with vodka, mint and blueberries with rum, BACON IN WHISKEY, ANYTHING!!!